 Paul Ehrlich has given hundreds of public lectures, made more than a thousand radio and television appearances (including twenty on The Tonight Show with Johnny Carson), and was a correspondent for NBC News.
 His presentations address today's major challenges, and how we can rise to meet them.

 Videos of presentations and interviews, an audio talk, and information about his books are available here.
-To get the most up-to-date information about Paul Ehrlich or contact him as a possible speaker, please call 408-865-0888, or send us an email message here.
+To get the most up-to-date information about Paul Ehrlich or contact him as a possible speaker, visit his website here.

 A Division Of